ethereum/execution-apis/docs/multicall-notes.md

 ```
 All the other fields are computed automatically (eg, `stateRoot` and `gasUsed`) or kept as their default values (eg. `uncles` or `withdrawals`).
 When overriding `number` and `time` variables for blocks, we automatically check that the block numbers and time fields are strictly increasing (we don't allow decreasing, or duplicated block numbers or times).
 If the block number is increased more than `1` compared to the previous block, phantom blocks are created to fill the gaps.

+An interesting note here is that an user can specify block numbers and times of some blocks, but not for others.
+When block numbers of times are left unspecified, the default values will be used.
+After the blocks have been constructed, and default values are calculated, the blocks are checked that their block numbers and times are still valid.

 ## ETH transfer logs
 When `traceTransfers` setting is enabled on `eth_multicallV1` The multical will return logs for ethereum transfers along with the normal logs sent by contracts.
 The ETH transfers are identical to ERC20 transfers, except the "sending contract" is address 0x0.